What Does the Law Say About Under Age Sex in the UK?

 What Are The Penalties For Having Underage Sex With A Minor?

 Legally, having sex with someone under the age of 16 (18 in some circumstances, as mentioned above) is seen as sexual assault, and is taken very seriously by the courts.
 If you’re over the age of 16 and have sex with a minor, the punishment depends on a variety of factors.

-In the UK, rape carries a maximum sentence of life imprisonment.
+In the UK, the sentence of underage rape carries a maximum of life imprisonment.
 If the victim is aged 13-15, and the sex was mutually consensual, you could be facing a prison sentence of up to two years.
-If the victim is under 13 years of age, you could be facing life imprisonment.
+If the victim is under 13 years of age, you could be facing a sentence of life imprisonment.